HITECHCRIME/HC_SG30_RAJ/README.md

 ---

-petty that feeding troll ey
+pity that feeding troll ey
 (how do i contact) like it's dire-ey (i'm in parole) coming as fugitive pack can - can it be enough,